SaudCh/Guides/aws/ec2.md

 - ✅ **Cost monitoring** and optimization
 - ✅ **Security monitoring** and compliance

-**See the dedicated [AWS CloudWatch Guide](../AWS%20CloudWatch/README.md) for complete monitoring setup including dashboards, alarms, log insights, and custom metrics.**
+**See the dedicated [AWS CloudWatch Guide](./cloudwatch.md) for complete monitoring setup including dashboards, alarms, log insights, and custom metrics.**

 ---

 _Need help?
-Check the [main guides](../README.md) or create an issue in your repository._
+Check the [AWS guides](./README.md) or create an issue in your repository._